mdn/content/files/en-us/learn/css/css_layout/responsive_design/index.md

 A common approach when using Media Queries is to create a simple single-column layout for narrow-screen devices (e.g. mobile phones), then check for wider screens and implement a multiple-column layout when you know that you have enough screen width to handle it.
 Designing for mobile first is known as **mobile first** design.

-If using breakpoints, best practices encourage defining media query breakpoints with [relative units](/en-US/docs/Learn/CSS/Building_blocks/Values_and_units#relative_length_units) rather than absolute sizes of an individaul device.
+If using breakpoints, best practices encourage defining media query breakpoints with [relative units](/en-US/docs/Learn/CSS/Building_blocks/Values_and_units#relative_length_units) rather than absolute sizes of an individual device.

 There are different approaches to the styles defined within a media query block; ranging from using media queries to {{cssxref('link')}} style sheets based on browser size ranges to only including custom properties variables to store values associated with each breakpoint.